Everything you need to know about the mysterious mosquito-borne illness that's sweeping the globe—and how it affects you as a pregnant woman.

 Where the virus is

-If you're with child, you're advised to avoid traveling to these areas: Brazil, Colombia, El Salvador, French Guiana, Guatemala, Haiti, Honduras, Martinique, Mexico, Panama, Paraguay, Suriname, Venezuela, Puerto Rico, Barbados, Bolivia, Ecuador, Guadeloupe, Saint Martin, Guyana, Cape Verde, Samoa, US Virgin Islands and the Dominican Republic.
+If you're with child or planning to become pregnant, you're advised to avoid traveling to these areas: Brazil, Colombia, El Salvador, French Guiana, Guatemala, Haiti, Honduras, Martinique, Mexico, Panama, Paraguay, Suriname, Venezuela, Puerto Rico, Barbados, Bolivia, Ecuador, Guadeloupe, Saint Martin, Guyana, Cape Verde, Samoa, US Virgin Islands and the Dominican Republic.

-If you've traveled to an affected area, you should get tested for the virus at between 2 and 12 weeks of travel.
-The U.S. FDA authorized an Emergency Use Authorization for a diagnostic tool meant to detect antibodies in the blood that can identify the virus.
+The U.S. FDA authorized an Emergency Use Authorization for a diagnostic tool meant to detect antibodies in the blood that can identify the virus, if you've traveled to an affected area and exhibit symptoms of Zika.

 Outbreaks of Zika have been reported in Africa, Southeast Asia and the Pacific Islands—but there's cause for concern in the United States as well.
 There was a confirmed case of the illness in Texas, two pregnant women were infected in Illinois and recent research warns of Zika's potential to spread within the Americas.
 Parts of Florida, including the Miami area, were found to have outbreaks.